48 hours: Amazing Things to do in Saigon

 If you’re still not tired and looking to party, you can try one of the best things to do in Saigon, Bar-hopping at Pham Ngu Lao Street.
 Pham Ngu Lao Street is a popular place among tourists and backpackers looking to have some fun and drinks.

 There is always something going on in Pham Ngu Lao Street, many visitors prefer to enjoy local street food or people-watching while enjoying cheap Bia Hoi (Vietnamese beer).
 The must-visit places include The View Rooftop Bar, Glow Skybar Saigon, Go 2 and Crazy Buffalo Nightclub.
-You can find more information on the bars.

 Morning: Discover the underground maze in Cu Chi